An upper bound for the number of chess diagrams without promotion: Conclusion

 \subsection{Further improvements}

 The argument given in this paper is not far from optimal.
-It seems difficult to obtain a significant improvement on the number of legal pawn positions: some of the computed classes may be illegal, but they seem to be very few, as none was detected from an examination of 100 randomly chosen classes of 25 men quadruplets.
-It could also be that inside a given class, some pawn positions are illegal.
-For example, consider the class of $(8,6,7,8)$ in Table \ref{t4}.
-Only a white pawn and two black pieces have been captured.
-A simple retrograd analysis reveals that the white pawn originally on the c file has taken two pieces and is now in the e file, whereas the black e pawn has taken the white d pawn.
-For this reason, it is impossible to have a pawn on $e2$ and a pawn on $e3$.
-Consequently, the number of positions of this class could be bounded by $15^6\times 14\times 6$ instead of $15^7\times 6$ given by our method.
+It seems difficult to obtain a significant improvement on the number of legal pawn arrangements: some of the computed classes may be illegal, but they seem to be very few, as none was detected from an examination of 100 randomly chosen classes of 25 men quadruplets.
+It could also be that inside a given class, some pawn arrangements are illegal.
+For example, consider the class of $(8,8,8,6)$ in Table \ref{t5}.
+Only two black pawns have been captured.
+A simple retrograde analysis reveals that either the white pawn on the c file has taken two black pawns and is now on the e file, or it has taken a pawn on the d file and the white pawn initially on the d file has taken a black pawn on the e file.
+In any case, any diagram with 3 white pawns on $d2$, $e2$ and $e3$ is illegal.
+Consequently, the number of pawn arrangements of this class could be bounded by $(6\times 15 -1)\times 15^5\times 6$ instead of $15^6\times 6^2$ given by our method.
 We believe that this kind of possible improvement has very little effect because few classes are involved and even in those classes the correction is probably low.
-The most significant gain would probably be achieved by computing list of classes of pawn structures for 24 men and less, if possible.
+Similarly, no significant gain would be achieved by computing the list of classes of pawn arrangements for 23 men and less, as one can infer from Table \ref{t4}.

-Regarding piece positions, our method takes into account light squared and dark squared bishops for any number of men and forbids kings to occupy adjacent squares for 24 or less men on the board.
-We estimate that we would gain approximately 10\% by extending this last rule to 25 men or more, but designing a method achieving that task may prove difficult.
+Regarding piece arrangements, our method takes into account light squared and dark squared bishops for any number of men and forbids kings to occupy adjacent squares for 23 or less men on the board.
+We estimate that we would gain approximately 10\% by extending this last rule to 24 men or more, but designing a method achieving that task may prove difficult.
 As for the bishops, the method we use in subsection \ref{s23} is not optimal, but the loss is only 13\% in the worst case.
-Of course we also account for a lot of illegal diagrams but we guess it is a small minority of the total.
+Of course we also account for a lot of other illegal diagrams, most of which probably with both kings in check.
+However, we guess that these illegal diagrams are a small minority of the total.
 For these reasons, we conjecture that the number of legal diagrams in the game of chess without promotions is between $10^{37}$ and $3.5\times 10^{37}$, probably close to $3\times 10^{37}$.